anilgeorge04/anilgeorge04.github.io/musings/_posts/2021-12-08-relationship-with-money.md

 ---
 Last week, I devoured Morgan Housel’s book ‘Psychology of Money’.

-**Special shout out to my wife**: This was her first gift to me after our wedding.
-I loved it!
+**Shout out**: Thank you, my wife, for this lovely first gift after our wedding!
-{: .notice}
+{: .notice--success}

 Morgan Housel is a partner at The Collaborative Fund and a former columnist at The Motley Fool and The Wall Street Journal.
 He effortlessly covers the extremely complex topic of our relationship with money in this book.
 I have struggled to communicate many of the same ideas to my friends and family because I constantly feel such ideas need more context and lived experiences to make any sense.